 This course will explore how thinking develops and changes throughout the lifespan.
 Topics discussed will include how neurocognitive architecture changes (i.e., brain changes) underlie behavioral changes in memory, attention, reading, and decision-making.
 Scientific experiments on development will be examined.
-P or CO: PSY 201.
+P: PSY 201.

 PSY 463.
 Forensic Psychology.
 3 credits.
 SP

 Surveys the intersection of mental health practice and the law.
 Focuses on what clinical forensic psychology has to offer legal processes and how the law may dictate the interests of and research conducted by practicing psychologists.
 P: PSY 201.

 Introduction to the variety of psychopathological disorders that occur during infancy, childhood, and adolescence.
 Conditions studied include attachment disorder, autistic disorder, conduct disorder,schizophrenia, eating disorders, and dissociative identity disorder.
 P: PSY 201 and PSY 341; Jr. stdg.

 PSY 465.
 Advanced Behavioral Research.
 3 credits.
 OD

 A comprehensive research course that directs students to integrate classroom research concepts with hands-on experience through existing research programs.
 Especially recommended for majors planning graduate study.
 P: PSY 211, PSY 315, PSY 316;IC; Jr. or Sr. stdg.

 An empirical basis for understanding human sexuality; examination of personal sexual values and standards in the context of the physiological, psychological, and socio-cultural components of human sexuality.
 P: PSY 201; Jr. stdg.